| Previous Page | Next Page | Index

 6 Jan 1805 detached from the Mediterranean fleet to watch the port of Toulon.18th-19th Active and Seahorse watched the French fleet depart Toulon whilst the Mediterranean fleet was watering at Agincourt sound.

-19-> Jan 1805 arrived at Agincourt sound to inform the Mediterranean fleet that the Toulon fleet was at sea, and sailed in search.
+19-> Jan 1805 arrived at Agincourt sound to inform the Mediterranean fleet that the Toulon fleet was at sea, and departed in search.
 Detached to search for the French fleet off Sardinia and subsequently to Naples with despatches.

 4 May 1805 ship's boats capture a Spanish ordnance-brig from a convoy whilst the frigate engaged the escorting gun boats.

-4 May, having heard that the Toulon fleet had passed through the Straits on 8 Apl, the fleet anchored at Mazari bay to water and provision, but following a change in the wind the fleet sailed on 5 May, Superb leaving her cargo of cattle and vegetables etc. on the beach.
-Having provisioned for 5 months on the 10th rendez-voused on 12th at Cape St.-Vincent with a convoy of troops from England and detached the Royal-Sovereign to the convoy, following which Nelson sailed for Madeira and the West Indies.
+4 May, having heard that the Toulon fleet had passed through the Straits on 8 Apl, the fleet anchored at Mazari bay to water and provision, but following a change in the wind the fleet departed on 5 May, Superb leaving her cargo of cattle and vegetables etc. on the beach.
+Having provisioned for 5 months on the 10th rendez-voused on 12th at Cape St.-Vincent with a convoy of troops from England and detached the Royal-Sovereign to the convoy, following which Nelson departed for Madeira and the West Indies.

 6 Jul 1808 action with the Badere Zaffer and Alis-Fezan, capturing the former, which was taken to Malta, and not being purchased into the Service, was sold to the local merchants.
 The latter returned to Constantinople.